 Want a spot to spread out with your family?
 Look no further than Levy Park.
 Complete with a splash pad, climbing walls and numerous jungle gyms, families can spend a full day at the park.
 After your kids have worked up an appetite on the playground, bring a lunch and sit on the Activity Lawn where there is table tennis, a putting green, chairs and tables for those who didn’t bring a blanket.
+Plus, you can even grab hot picnic food — burgers, hot dogs and nachos — while you're there at Love Shack.
 Bonus, there’s also a dog park for your four-legged family members.

 Do you have a pretty large group looking to picnic?
 If so, give Hermann Park a shot.
 With 445-acres in the center of Houston, you can’t go wrong with this centrally located gem.
 Hermann Park even offers a designated picnic area equipped with picnic tables, BBQ grills, swing sets, a boardwalk and fun trails to hike and ride your bike.
 Plus, Hermann Park is a short walk to the Houston Zoo, Miller Outdoor Theatre and Houston Museum of Natural Science.